 Wat kaew korawaram

-If you were to see just one temple, it would be the Wat kaew korawaram, nicknamed the white temple (but nothing like the one in Chiang Rai).
+If you were to see just one temple, it should be Wat Kaew Korawaram , nicknamed the White Temple (but it has nothing to do with the one in Chiang Rai ).
 It is the largest religious complex in Krabi.

 Overlooking a small hill (unfortunately too low to offer a full view of the city), the place gives off a rather peaceful atmosphere.